 | Football |

 For the Spring Matches Football fixture we were delighted to welcome two Old Bradfieldian FC teams back to the College.
-The OB 1stXI, captained by Dan Hodgkinson (H10-15), played the College 1stXI and the OB 2ndXI, captained by Felix Lapidus (H 14-19), faced the College's U17A team.
-We were also hoping to field a girls' side but sadly fixture scheduling did not allow on this occasion
+The OB 1stXI, captained by Dan Hodgkinson (H 10-15), played the College 1stXI and the OB 2ndXI, captained by Felix Lapidus (H 14-19), faced the College's U17A team.
+We were also hoping to field a girls' side but sadly fixture scheduling did not allow on this occasion.

 So, while the OB runners were on the cross-country course the OB Footballers took part in two competitive fixtures versus the College.
 The games as always were played in good spirits in beautiful sunshine and the OBs came away 3-1 winners, with goals scored by Josh Buchan E 17-22), Justin Foord (C 99-04) and Samuel Raphael (H 15-20).